Dicklesworthstone/ultimate_mcp_client/README.md

 - **Smart Caching**
   - Optional disk and in-memory caching for tool results
   - Per-tool TTLs and runtime cache invalidation
+  - Dependency graph for automatic invalidation of related caches

 - **Rich CLI UX**
   - Interactive shell with `/commands`, autocompletion, and Markdown rendering